-Motion - A motion proposes an action or decision of the Council such as the adoption of a resolution or approval of a budget amendment.
+- Motion - A motion proposes an action or decision of the Council such as the adoption of a resolution or approval of a budget amendment.

-Vote - Unless otherwise specified by the Charter or State law, a majority vote by the City Council is sufficient to pass a motion.
+- Vote - Unless otherwise specified by the Charter or State law, a majority vote by the City Council is sufficient to pass a motion.

 - An ordinance or amendment to an ordinance is a “legislative act” and, with few exceptions, requires two readings at two separate Council meetings after which it is published.
 Ordinances adopted in this manner take effect 30 days after adoption.
 Ordinances are the most binding and permanent type of Council action and may be repealed only by a subsequent ordinance.

-A resolution is a formal written action of the City Council generally on ministerial, administrative, or executive matters, but occasionally represents an action on legislative matters such as a general plan amendment.
+- A resolution is a formal written action of the City Council generally on ministerial, administrative, or executive matters, but occasionally represents an action on legislative matters such as a general plan amendment.
 It requires only one reading, becomes effective upon adoption, and may be changed by a subsequent resolution or expire by its own terms.

 Unless a higher vote is required, the affirmative votes of at least four members of the City Council shall be required for the enactment of any ordinance or resolution, or for making or approving any order for the payment of money.

 It is the intention of the City to comply with the Americans with Disabilities Act (ADA) in all respects.
-If, as an attendee or a participant at a meeting, you will need special assistance beyond what is normally provided, the City will attempt to accommodate you in every reasonable manner.
-Please contact the City Clerk’s office at least 48 hours prior to the meeting to inform us of your particular need and to determine if the accommodation is feasible.
+If, as an attendee or a participant at a meeting, you need special assistance beyond what is normally provided, the City will attempt to accommodate you in every reasonable manner.
+Please contact the City Clerk’s office at least 48-hours prior to the meeting to inform us of your particular need and to determine if the accommodation is feasible.